List on Bids44 →

 Essential Checks

-1. Verify Specs (msinfo32): Press Windows + R, type msinfo32, and hit Enter.
-Cross-check the processor, RAM, and exact model against the seller’s claims.
+1. Run Windows + R then type msinfo32 and press Enter — verify the actual processor, RAM, graphics card, and exact model match the seller’s claims.

-4. Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colors at max brightness.
-Look closely for any stuck pixels (always on) or dead pixels (always off).
+4. Perform a dead pixel test — open full-screen images of red, green, blue, white, and black at max brightness to spot any stuck or dead pixels.

 Insider Checks

 THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and let go.
-The lid should stay exactly where you leave it.
-If it falls open or snaps shut, the hinge mechanism is worn out from heavy use or potential drop damage.
-A worn hinge can lead to screen damage or chassis cracks over time.
-Hinge repair can cost ₹4,000-₹7,000 at a service center, and if it’s damaged the chassis, it could be much more expensive or even unrepairable.
+It should stay firmly in place.
+If it falls open or closes on its own, the hinge mechanism is worn out from heavy use or potential drop damage.
+This is a common failure point for mid-range laptops.
+A loose hinge will likely worsen over time, eventually leading to a full hinge replacement, which can cost ₹3,000-6,500.

 Common Scams to Watch For (India 2026)